-Results in Column (2) show that firms that were subject to the upfront documentation requirement, i.e. firms that had loans greater than a \$150k in phase 1 and reapplied in phase 2, had a 5% reduction in the probability of overpayment relative to firms that were not subjected to it.
+Results in Column (2) show that firms that were exposed to the upfront documentation requirement, i.e. firms that had loans greater than a \$150K in phase 1 and reapplied in phase 2, had a 0.5 percentage point reduction in the probability of overpayment relative to firms that were not subjected to it.
 The results are statistically and economically significant.
 Given the relative infrequency of overpayments, this is a large effect, equal to 63% of the value of the control group mean.

 Findings for the rate of overpayment were even more pronounced.
-As shown in column (4), the upfront documentation requirement led to a statistically significant reduction in the rate of overpayment of 1.7% (more than 5 times the control mean) for treated firms relative to control firms in phase 2 of the program.
+As shown in column (4), the upfront documentation requirement led to a statistically significant reduction in the rate of overpayment of 1.7 percentage points (more than 5 times the control mean) for exposed firms relative to those that were not exposed to the screening requirement in phase 2 of the program.

 The results for multiple loans point in a similar direction.
-Column (6) shows that the upfront documentation requirement reduced the probability of receiving multiple loans by 0.2% (an effect equal to the value of the control mean).
+Column (6) shows that the upfront documentation requirement reduced the probability of receiving multiple loans by 0.2 percentage points (an effect equal to the value of the control mean).
 This effect is both statistically and economically significant.
 In sum, our findings consistently indicate that the introduction of the documentation requirement led to substantial reductions in loan irregularities indicative of fraud.

 Robustness using the "more credible approach".
-Following recent developments in differences-in-differences estimation (see Roth et al., 2022 for a review), we use the "more credible approach" to parallel trends suggested by Rambachan and Roth (forthcoming).
-We use this to investigate the robustness of our results to alternative assumptions about different outcome trends for treated (firms that had loan amounts greater than \$150k in phase 1 of the program) and control firms (firms that had loan amounts \leq \$150k in phase 1 of the program).
+Following recent developments in differences-in-differences estimation (see Roth et al., 2023 for a review), we use the "more credible approach" to parallel trends suggested by Rambachan and Roth (2023).
+We use this to investigate the robustness of our results to alternative assumptions about different outcome trends for treated (firms that were exposed to upfront documentation requirement and that had loan amounts greater than \$150K in phase 1 of the program) and control firms (firms that had loan amounts ≤\$150K in phase 1 of the program and were not exposed to the upfront documentation requirement).

-Rambachan and Roth (forthcoming) suggest that restrictions on the possible violations of parallel trends must be specified by the researcher, and the choice should depend on the economic context.
-In our case, one might be concerned about violations of parallel trends due to secular trends that evolve smoothly over time.34 We, therefore, bound the change in slope of the differential trend between treated and control firms using the following formula suggested by Rambachan and Roth (forthcoming):
+Rambachan and Roth (2023) suggest that restrictions on the possible violations of parallel trends must be specified by the researcher, and the choice should depend on the economic context.
+In our case, one might be concerned about violations of parallel trends due to secular trends that evolve smoothly over time.33 We, therefore, bound the change in slope of the differential trend between treated and control firms using the following formula suggested by Rambachan and Roth (2023):